 Decorating a Bar Cart

 Plants can magically soften edgy décor.
 Kimberly, the design-obsessed do-it-yourselfer behind Swoon Worthy, created an indoor garden in her thoroughly modern apartment using a bar cart.
-Here the greenery brightens an awkward recess.
+In her case, the greenery brightens an awkward recess.
 The best part is the trolley makes it easy to wheel plants to the kitchen or bathroom for spritzing or pruning.Continue to 3 of 27 below.

 03 of 27

 04 of 27

-This beautiful botanical themed bathroom by Rachel at The Ordinary Lovely uses verdure-inspired décor to green up a white space.
+This beautiful botanical themed bathroom by Rachel at The Ordinary Lovely uses verdure-inspired décor to green up white space.
 Because the blogger does not have much luck with living houseplants, she went with a faux palm tree.
 She says while up close it may not fool a plant aficionado, it is lifelike enough to brighten the room.
 To boost the feel-good green feeling, she added a few pieces of botanically inspired décor including the cute hamper on the left.Continue to 5 of 27 below.

 05 of 27